JakeT23cool/TATH/README.md

 [Try it Online!](https://replit.com/@jaket23/JakeT23s-Test-and-Track-Bot)

-work in progress, refined JS version coming soon
+work in progress,

+Roadmap:
+- Support for text based answers
+- easy GUI for login and test completion

 # How to run the proof-of-concept python version: